What Is the Embodiment Laboratory, Really?

 The Embodiment Laboratory is for people who are already aware, already capable, already doing some version of the work, and still finding that awareness alone is not closing the gap.
 The content meets you where you are.
 The practice asks you to keep locating yourself honestly as you move through it.

-Entry is by application, which exists to make sure the timing and the fit are genuinely right for both sides.
+Entry is by application, which exists to make sure the timing and the fit are right for both sides.
 There are no trick questions.
 The more honest your answers, the clearer the fit becomes.

-That is the whole of it.
+That is the heart of it.

 Two Ways to Begin